nickangtc/nickang-blog-gatsby/content/blog/2017-03-12-general-assembly-singapore-review/index.md

 Here’s something that might not occur to you until you’re graduating - when you finish the course, you will have known 15-20 like-minded technical friends.
 I only really noticed it when I would bump into several classmates at the few tech events that I go to.
 Why is this great?
 I don’t know, but it sure is nice to see familiar faces everywhere you go.

 Now that I’m done with the course and am reflecting, I realised that I now have many friends who are software engineers at tech companies, in both startups and well-funded companies.
-There are people working at software consultancies like [Tinkerbox](https://www.tinkerbox.com.sg/), [Palo IT](http://sg.palo-it.com/) and [ThoughtWorks](https://www.thoughtworks.com/), product companies like [TradeGecko](https://www.tradegecko.com/), [Metisa](http://www.askmetisa.com), [2359 Media](http://2359media.com/), [Paula’s Choice](https://paulaschoice.sg/) and [Tech in Asia](https://www.techinasia.com/), and others who are working on their own companies.
+There are people working at software consultancies like Tinkerbox (link broken, removed), [Palo IT](http://sg.palo-it.com/) and [ThoughtWorks](https://www.thoughtworks.com/), product companies like [TradeGecko](https://www.tradegecko.com/), [Metisa](http://www.askmetisa.com), [2359 Media](http://2359media.com/), [Paula’s Choice](https://paulaschoice.sg/) and [Tech in Asia](https://www.techinasia.com/), and others who are working on their own companies.
 (Not an exhaustive list.)
 Some are working as product managers.
 Some have since been [featured](http://www.straitstimes.com/opinion/dad-feared-she-would-be-steve-job-less) on the news.

 I’m tremendously excited to see where everybody goes on to work on.
 As I grow as a software engineer, I have no doubt that they will too.
 If nothing more comes out of it, it is at least just fun to watch people grow!